data-and-design/data-and-design.github.io/classes/4871/assignments.md

 ## Which role am I this week?

-In canvas, under the "People" tab, students have been assigned to groups under the "Reading response rotation" tab.
+In Canvas, under the "People" tab, students have been assigned to groups under the "Reading response rotation" tab.
 Check the [schedule](./schedule) under each week to see which rotation is assigned to which role for a week.

 ---